Anglebase/Rusty_GUI/LEARNING.md

     app.exec(EventLoop::Blocking);
 }

 ```

-It defines a new element type `MyButton` that extends `PushButton` and make it more beautiful.
+It defines a new element type `MyButton` that extends `PushButton` and make it more beautiful and it has better interactive effects.
 Of course, you can also add more complex logic for complex conditional reuse.